 Minor changes in previously approved research during the period (of 1 year or less) for which approval has been authorized will be done under an expedited review process.
-The review will be carried out by the IRB Chair, or designee(s).
+The review will be carried out by the IRB Chair, or his/her designee(s) from members of the IRB.
 If the Chair or designee believes that the "minor" modification is too substantive to receive this type of review, the application will be referred for full IRB review.
 A modification is given approval only to the expiration date that was received at the most recent initial or renewal review.